 The Eagle River outdoor rink is owned by the Municipality.
 This seasonal ice surface is used by residents and ratepayers.
 There is a small structure where participants can use the washroom and warm up.
-This building has stairs through which to gain access.
+This building has a ramp through which to gain access.
 There is a designated 'Handicap Parking' area in the parking lot closest to the building.

 The Vermilion Bay Water Treatment plant is located on Bay Street and provides service to 200 users.
-In the fall of 2014 the Municipality took over the operation of this plant, hiring a full time person to run it and in the summer of 2015 a part time person was hired to work in the plant.
+In the fall of 2014 the Municipality took over the operation of this plant, hiring two full time person to run it.
 This building does not allow for public access or usage, however it is completely handicapped accessible.
 This Water Plant was constructed in 2005, and the Engineer has assured us that this building is entirely compliant to the new regulations.

 The Municipality has four parks/green spaces.
 The Post Park has completed an accessible picnic pavilion and has an area available where people can launch their boats.
 There are also accessible washrooms on site and this year the plan is to build an accessible walkway from the road to these washrooms.
+A new accessible playground equipment has been installed.
 Eagle River Park is equipped with a slide.
 Kinsmen Beach is a swim area, having no other facilities.
-Pine Tree Park is located at the Vermilion Bay waterfront and is also the trail head for a series of hiking/biking trails in this community.
-Playground equipment at our green spaces has been inspected by a contractor through the Northwestern Health Unit.
+Pine Tree Park is located at the

+Vermilion Bay waterfront and is also the trail head for a series of hiking/biking trails in this community.
+A new accessible playground has been installed in 2024.
 A detailed report was given and any playground equipment deemed unsafe has been taken out.
-Ongoing checks and maintenance are performed in the course of the grass cutting duties.
+On-going checks and maintenance are performed in the course of the grass cutting duties.

 Pine Tree Pathways Trail Head has access from Bay Street to Eagle Lake.
 The swimming area includes picnic tables and washroom facilities.
 A staircase is in place to gain access from the parking area to the beach.
 There is a road that leads right to the picnic area from which wheelchairs can access the picnic tables and the washroom is accessible from a second road to the east of the beach area.
-In 2009-2010 a new trail to the west of the Government dock was developed with boardwalk accessibility from the main road.
+In 2009-2010, a new trail to the west of the Government dock was developed with boardwalk accessibility from the main road.